Extensible Multi-Granularity Fusion Network and Transferable Curriculum Learning for Aspect-based Sentiment Analysis: Methodology

 \subsection{Extensible Multi-Stage Fusion Module}

-In previous studies, it is common to combine only two granularity features, so when trying to combine additional features, the current model is no longer applicable.
-This means that a model needs to be redesigned that can be compatible with multiple features at the same time, but this will increase the complexity and computational cost of the model.
+Previous studies typically integrate only two granular features, making existing models unsuitable when additional features are incorporated.
+Building a model that supports multiple granularities simultaneously would substantially increase complexity and computational cost.

-To address this challenge and capture intricate interactions among features at different granular levels while efficiently integrating diverse granular information, we introduce the extensible multi-granularity fusion (EMGF) module.
-This innovative approach allows for the expansion and effective exploration of interrelationships among multi-granular features.
-It achieves this by cascading multiple Extensible Multi-Stage Fusion (EMSF) blocks, each comprising a "preprocessing stage" and a "fusion stage."
-During the preprocessing stage of EMSF, four features from different levels serve as inputs, namely $H^{\text{con}}$, $H^{\text{dep}}$, $H^{\text{sem}}$, and $H^{\text{kge}}$.
+To address this limitation, we propose the Extensible Multi-Granularity Fusion (EMGF) module, which efficiently integrates diverse granular information while capturing complex cross-granularity interactions.
+EMGF is constructed by cascading multiple Extensible Multi-Stage Fusion (EMSF) blocks, each consisting of a preprocessing stage and a fusion stage.
+During the preprocessing stage, four types of features from different granular levels are used as inputs: $H^{\text{con}}$, $H^{\text{dep}}$, $H^{\text{sem}}$, and $H^{\text{kge}}$.